 Of course, children can be photographed between 15 and 20 days, so why choose the 5 to 14 days to photograph a newborn?

-The reason is that the child is not fully adapted to the environment at this time, and sleeps in the maternal position, but also because this time the child is often quiet and very well behaved.
+The reason is that the child is not fully adapted to the environment and sleeps in the maternal position, but also because this time, the child is often quiet and very well behaved.